tOskr-uk/OhMyFood/README.md

   and i cant tell with certainty what the menu text was.
 Can i guess and is it important if i guess wrong?
 - Do i need to make the mouseover animation on the menu cards stick when they are selected?
 How to do without checkbox hack?
 - Display the location of restaurants.
-WHat does this meen?
+What does this meen?
+- I need to finish early to get interview.
+Under pressure to get work and when i do ill lose this spot :( Can i add you on linkedin or anything else you can do re reference etc?

 TODO
-- Make location section clickable with an anchor tag.
+- Make location section clickable, maybe anchor.
+- Investigate the home page images.
+At least one shrinks too much inside its container when screen side is small.